Cunnamulla Memorial Fountain

 War Memorial Fountains of this scale are uncommon in Queensland, however water is a popular symbolic element suggesting renewed life and cleansing.
 It is rare as a war memorial with imagery not found on other memorials.

 By 1920 the Paroo Shire had decided to erect a War Memorial Fountain in the centre of Cunnamulla town.
-However, it appears that the memorial was not erected immediately as in July 1924, the masonry firm of A L Petrie, Brisbane wrote to the Paroo Shire Council offering designs.
-Little is known about the origins of the fountain, however there is an identical fountain (not a memorial) in the New South Wales town of Wellington, indicating that it was a stock line and not specially commissioned.
+However, the memorial was not erected immediately as in July 1924, the masonry firm of A L Petrie, Brisbane wrote to the Paroo Shire Council offering designs.

 Although there are many different types of memorials in Queensland, fountains were an uncommon selection as the main town memorial.
 They were more often used in school grounds where, as drinking fountains, they also served a useful function.